 If your claim has been denied due to marijuana use, call us for a free consultation.
 Our lawyers have extensive experience with marijuana related cases and can help file an appeal for you.
 See how they helped recover ADD benefits for a claim denied due to use of cannabis.

 If you want to read more about cannabis laws, check our guide where we explain how they work and how denied claims based on marijuana use are handled.

 What to Do If Your Claim Was Denied Due to Drug Use

 Accidental death claim denials based on a drug exclusion can be complex and very confusing.
 They require medical experts and experienced life insurance attorneys.

 A life insurance attorney who has handled many ADD claim denials in the past will know exactly what to do to get your ADD claim paid.
 Our law firm has successfully handled many denied accidental death claims.
 We have worked with reputable medical experts who provide reliable service.
-Our life insurance attorneys know how to deal with ADD claim denials to get claims paid fast.
+Our ADD attorneys know how to deal with claim denials to get claims paid fast.

 No Fees Unless We Win Your Case

 We work on a contingent fee basis – it means you will not need to pay unless you recover the proceeds.
 Only then will we charge a reasonable legal fee.
 We take pride in offering competitive contingent fee structures and will work with you to ensure you are comfortable with the fee.

 If you or someone you know has issues with a denied claim due to drug overdose, call us at 888-510-2212 for a free consultation.
 We have the experience you need to win your case.